YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do you need to budget separately for transfers and hotel accommodation?

-In many all-inclusive packages, hotel accommodation and airport-clinic-hotel transfers are included.
+In many packages, hotel accommodation and transfers between airport, clinic, and hotel are included.
 The patient should still check the number of nights, hotel standard, room type, breakfast, distance from the clinic, and whether extra nights cost more.

 The hotel is not only a travel detail.
 After surgery, the patient needs a clean, calm place to rest, sleep safely, and follow washing instructions.
 A cheaper hotel far from the clinic can make recovery more stressful.